codership/documentation/galeracluster/source/faq.rst

    MaxScale is a database proxy that can extend the high availability, scalability, and security of your database server and cluster.
 It also simplifies application development by decoupling it from underlying database infrastructure.
 It will work with both MariaDB and MySQL.

+.. _`faq-how-failovers-managed`:
 .. rubric:: How are Failovers Managed?

-.. _`faq-how-failovers-managed`:
+.. rst-class:: list-stats

+   Level: Advanced; Interested: DBAs; Category: Maintenance

 .. rst-class:: list-abstract